kyma-project/lifecycle-manager/docs/creating-test-environment-singlecluster.md

    You can follow the guide to [set up a GCP-hosted artifact registry (GCR)](creating-test-environment-gcr.md).

-_Disclaimer: For private registries, you may have to configure additional settings not covered in this tutorial.
-This only works out of the box for public registries_
+_Disclaimer: For private registries, you may have to configure additional settings not covered in this tutorial._

 You can follow this guide to [setup a GCP hosted artifact registry (GCR)](creating-test-environment-gcr.md).